jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 The movie _Cinderella_ was very popular when it was released.
 It's popular today.
 And it'll be popular hundreds of years from now when humanity is (hopefully) travelling the stars.
 People will always like it because everyone can sympathize with a warm hearted person overcoming obstacles and bullies, to improve her life

 People love stories.
 We can't get enough of them.
-A good story lets us experience the trials, lessons, and drama of another person.
-From horrible brushes with death, to whimsical romances, stories pass on the experience of many lives during our limited time on Earth.
+A good story lets us experience the drama, trials, and lessons another person.
+From horrible brushes with death, to whimsical romances, stories gift us the experience of many lives during our limited time on Earth.

-Stories are so powerful because they create a complete reality.
+Stories pass-on so much information because they create a complete reality.
 This starts with the props that fill the storyworld with items, from cups to homes, we expect to see in any world.
 Next, there is music to relay the emotions of characters in the story.
 The dialogue of the story communicates what each character wants in an easy to understand way.
 Then there's the villain who earns their title because he likes the world the way it is and defends it against change.
-Next comes the philosophy of the story world that dictates the rules everyone in the story is presumed to live by, for example Cinderella is a child who's supposed to obey her stepmother.
+Next comes the philosophy of the story world that dictates the rules everyone in the story is presumed to live by, for example Cinderella is supposed to obey her stepmother.
 Cinderella defines what a hero is by disrearding the ruling philosphy and envisioning a better world for herself.
 And at the top of this story pyramid are tools; a catchall term for the real objects, from slippers to Death Stars, that are above being regular props, because they are the levers of power that control what happens in the story world.

-The magic of good storytelling is mixing these incredients together.
+The challenge of good storytelling is mixing these incredients together.
 When done properly, the resulting "cake" will transfix audiences and arise strong emotions and lasting commitments.

 ---